kehindeojapa-dev/jsAlgoChallenges/README.md

 # JS Algorithm Challenges

+### C18: Largest Swap

+Write a function that takes a two-digit number and determines if it's the largest of two possible digit swaps.
+To illustrate: largestSwap(27) -> false, largestswap(43) -> false

 ### C17: What's Hiding Amongst the Crowd?

 A word is on the loose and now has tried to hide amongst a crowd of tall letters!
 Help write a function to detect what the word is, knowing the following rules: